Parkinson’s and tremor, is treated with focused ultrasound. Here’s how it works and the video of the treatment performed in Palermo-breakinglatest.news-Breaking Latest News

 Not just Bruce Willis, from Jack Nicholson to Richard Gere: the health problems of Hollywood’s old guard

 It can free those who have been suffering from tremors for years.
 And it is a method also used for treat brain tumors.
+Only a few well-selected patients can benefit from this treatment.
 In Italy this type of ultrasound is practiced in Milan, Naples, Rome, Palermo, Verona, L’Aquila.
 On the website of‘Carlo Besta Neurological Institute in Milan they explain how it works.

 Surgery to reduce parkinsonian tremor, how does it work?